#BOSSIPSounds: Ari Lennox Drops New Song “Cognac Eyes” On Her ‘Secret SoundCloud Page’

 Obviously, Ari didn’t post a link to the song on her Twitter, because….ya know, secret Soundcloud page, but fans in the comments were quick to link to the track for everyone to hear.

 This new release was produced by Lennox’s frequent collaborator, Elite, who left a comment on the song that said: “what up secret soundcloud fam, glad you found this!!!!
-Lil fun fact me and ari made this the same weekend we made “Whipped Cream” in Cary, NC !”
+Lil fun fact me and ari made this the same weekend we made “Whipped Cream” in Cary, NC!”

 Beside the new addition of “Cognac Eyes,” to the page, there are already a few other songs posted to the SoundCloud account from both Lennox and Elite.
 “Manchester Boy,” “Waiting,” “Pikachu Attack,” and “you gibberish” are all available on the page for your listening pleasure.

-The release of this new song comes just two weeks after Lennox put out her latest label-approved track, “Chocalate Pomegranate.”
+The release of this new song comes just two weeks after Lennox put out her latest label-approved track, “Chocolate Pomegranate.”

+Ari is set to perform at AFROPUNK’S annual festival that will take place from October 23-25.
+This year’s festival will be virtual due to the pandemic.
+The lineup also includes Afrocidade, Duckwrth, Masego, Mereba, Smino, ÀTTØØXXÁ, and more.

 Comments